dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 public static unsafe void OnLoad() { ... }
 ```

-If you forget to do either of these, you'll get compile methods.
+If you forget to do either of these, you'll get compile errors.
 While our `OnRender` method does not contain any unsafe code yet, it will when we draw to the screen later, so it's best just to do it now so you don't forget to do it later.

 Now let's fill the buffer!